coinapult/lamassu-coinapult/README.md

 node /usr/local/lib/node_modules/lamassu-server/node_modules/lamassu-coinapult/setup
 ```

-Enter the API key, secret, and currency displayed on the machine, hitting <kbd>Enter</kbd> after each.
+Enter the API key, API secret, and currency displayed on the machine, hitting <kbd>Enter</kbd> after each.
 The field for secret will remain blank when pasting the value.

 Configuring with lamassu-admin
 =========================================